dontran10/python/mytest/3-web-development/tweeter/README.md

     - Notes: in DATABASES setting, use the account with permission (CRUD), then manage.py migrate can works

 - If use SQL Server as backend DB:
-    - $python -m pip install mysql-django
+    - $python -m pip install mssql-django
     - Select DATABASES in settings.py (comment out the on for My SQL )
     - Notes: in DATABASES setting, use the account with permission (CRUD), then manage.py migrate can works